Quplet/FixedVillageTrades/README.md

 # Fixed Villager Trades Mod (Fabric)

 "Fixed" in the title doesn't mean I'm fixing broken trades, however you can definitely interpret it that way.
 What it means is that Villager trades are now fixed the moment they get a profession.
-This does not prevent you from changing their profession, only you won't be able to reroll their trades to get what you want.
+This does not prevent you from changing their profession
+(though the option to do so is available), only you won't be able to reroll their trades to get what you want.
 The villagers trades will remain the same as it was for each profession no matter how many times you replace their workstation.

 Obviously the biggest thing affected by this is librarian villagers and the Mending Enchantment.
 Prior to 1.14, you couldn't reroll professions to get your desired enchanted book.
 As a result, Mending, the most powerful enchantment in the game, was really hard to get.